 17. Set Up Team-Building Activities

-There are several team-building activities that you can choose from in the elementary school classroom.
+There are several team-building activities for the first day of school that you can choose from in the elementary school classroom.
 One example is the blanket switch game.
 Break students into groups and have each group stand on a blanket or beach towel.
 Challenge students to flip the blanket over without touching the floor, which means they need to work together and build a plan to flip it.
 You can play multiple games and change up the groups each time so your students get to know each other.

 18. Create “Frienn Diagrams”